ALEXANDER « BUCK » CHOQUETTE, GOLD FINDER

 stampede of all times.

-Choquette, most commonly known as “Buck”, shall be from time to time prospector,
+most commonly known as “Buck”, shall be from time to time prospector, discoverer,

-discoverer, merchant and businessman without ever renouncing his foremost
+merchant and businessman without ever renouncing his foremost profession, that

-profession, that of a devoted dreamer.
-In fact, he is the one who has discovered
+of a devoted dreamer.
+In fact, he is the one who has discovered and opened up

-and opened up the large Cassiar region.
-He also took part in the trades with the
+the large Cassiar region.
+He also took part in the trades with the Hudson’s

-Hudson’s Bay Company, but after having had a few disputes with some to the
+Bay Company, but after having had a few disputes with some to the patrons, he

 Buck Choquette was a very popular and respected person.
 The use of the term

-respect to his ups and downs in the British (Victoria) Colonist.
-It must be said
+to his ups and downs in the British (Victoria) Colonist.
+It must be said that

-Indians and the Whites, which translated from the reciprocal influence of the
+and the Whites, which translated from the reciprocal influence of the European

-European colonial, such as the English, the Spanish, the Portuguese, the Russian
+colonial, such as the English, the Spanish, the Portuguese, the Russian and

-and the French.
-He was thus able to express his very peaceful ideas and be
+the French.
+He was thus able to express his very peaceful ideas and be understood

-understood by all, as an example, with respect to the war that he personally
+by all, as an example, with respect to the war that he personally dealt with

 As the search had now progressed to such isolated areas, Buck saw the appearance